The Dacia Duster is up 50.1% to a record 2nd place overall in Italy.

 First Top 50 finish for the DR Zero – a rebadged Chery QQ.

 Over in the models ranking, below the Fiat Panda (+61.4%) faithful to its traditional pole position, Dacia spectacularly hijacks the Italian podium with the Duster (+50.1%) up 5 spots on July to a record 2nd place overall (previous best #3 last April) and the Sandero (+13%) up one rank on a record 4th place in July.
-This is the first time Dacia places its two star nameplates in any of the Top 5 main European markets (Germany, UK, France, Italy and Spain).
+This is the first time Dacia places both its star nameplates on the monthly podium of any of the Top 5 main European markets (Germany, UK, France, Italy and Spain).
 The previous Italian record was two Dacias in the Top 7 both in June and July 2019.
 The Lancia Ypsilon (+95.8%) is knocked down to #4 despite almost doubling its sales year-on-year.
 But the records don’t stop here: the Smart Fortwo (+310%) multiplies its August 2018 score by four, up 21 spots on July to land at #5, its first ever incursion in the Italian Top 5 and only third ever Top 10 finish after May 2012 (#10) and November 2013 (#10).
 At #8, the Ford Ecosport (+15%) also scores its third ever Top 10 month in Italy after last September (#6) and last October (#8).
 Finally the VW T-Roc (+84%) confirms it is the brand’s best-seller and extend its streak of consecutive Top 10 finishes to 8 months.
 The VW T-Cross is down 6 spots on July to #21 but still leads recent launches above the DR Zero cracking the Top 50 for the first time at #41 and the Toyota Corolla at #48.

 Full August 2019 Top 45 brands and Top 50 models below.